rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Replace part: Allow failed constraint`
 	With the same situation as above, this option tells the program to leave the constraint in the failed state.

+  - `Do not show processed files in the Most Recently Used list`
+	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
+Note this function was added to Solid Edge in version 2020.
+If you are running an earlier version, this option must be disabled.

   - `Check for new version at startup`
 	If you don't need a reminder about new versions, disable the check here.